yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 - Fractal lovers and in particular 3D fractal.
 - Game programmers (any language)

-I wanted to talk about something cool.
-For example I always wanted to make a Mandelbrot set explorer.
+I had in mind for some time now to make a Mandelbrot set explorer.
-I had written a [command line Mandelbrot set generator in Haskell](http://github.com/yogsototh/mandelbrot.git).
+I had already written a [command line Mandelbrot set generator in Haskell](http://github.com/yogsototh/mandelbrot.git).
-The cool part of this utility is that it use all the cores to make the computation (it uses the `repa` package)[^001].
+This utility is highly parallel; it uses the `repa` package[^001].

 [^001]: Unfortunately, I couldn't make this program to work on my Mac.
 More precisely, I couldn't make the [DevIL](http://openil.sourceforge.net/) library work on Mac to output the image.
 Yes I have done a `brew install libdevil`.
 But even a minimal program who simply write some `jpg` didn't worked.
+I tried both with `Haskell` and `C`.

 This time, we will display the Mandelbrot set extended in 3D using OpenGL and Haskell.
 You will be able to move it using your keyboard.
 This object is a Mandelbrot set in the plan (z=0), and something nice to see in 3D.

-Here is what you'll end with:
+Here are some screenshots of the result:

 blogfigure("GoldenMandelbulb.png","The entire Mandelbulb")
 blogfigure("3DMandelbulbDetail.png","A Mandelbulb detail")
 blogfigure("3DMandelbulbDetail2.png","Another detail of the Mandelbulb")

-And here are the intermediate steps:
+And you can see the intermediate steps to reach this goal:

 blogimage("HGL_Plan.png","The parts of the article")

 From the 2nd section to the 4th it will be _dirtier_ and _dirtier_.
-We start cleaning everything at the 5th section.
+We start cleaning the code at the 5th section.

 <hr/><a href="code/01_Introduction/hglmandel.lhs" class="cut">Download the source code of this section → 01_Introduction/<strong>hglmandel.lhs</strong></a>